-Maturity/Payment Due Date: Use this column if there is a fixed date for final payment of the liability.
+Due Date: Use this column if there is a fixed date for final payment of the liability.
+If there is a payable or liability in which the final payment/due date is amended or re-evaluated annually via a contract or agreement (example: DSHS advances), the beginning contract date of teh new contract should be used for the due date.
 If there is no fixed date for final payment, this column should be left blank.